Codebotics/PharmaCat/README.md

 The PharmaCat Project is divided into **2 sections**:

-...The PharmaCat Android App (based on PharmaCat REST API)
+...The PharmaCat Android Application (based on PharmaCat REST API)

 ...The Web Application (utilizes Flask) and the corresponding API Server